Gilbert Courtland Fite papers

 Biographical / Historical

-Gilbert Courtland Fite was born on May 14, 1918 in Sante Fe, Ohio.
+Gilbert Courtland Fite was born on May 14, 1918 in Santa Fe, Ohio.
 Shortly after his birth, he and his parents settled in South Dakota.
 He first attended Wessington Springs Junior College, where he discovered his love of history.
 Fite then went on to attend Seattle Pacific College.
-He soon fell ill and was forced to return to South Dakota, where he was cared for by a nurse named Alberta June Goodwin, who he would later marry on July 24, 1941 and have two sons, Jack and James.
-After overcoming illness, Fite returned to school at the University of South Dakota where he received both a Bachelor’s and Master’s degree in History in 1941.
+He soon fell ill and was forced to return to South Dakota, where he was cared for by a nurse named Alberta June Goodwin, who he would later marry on July 24, 1941 and, have two sons, Jack and James.
+After overcoming illness, Fite returned to school at the University of South Dakota where he received both a bachelor’s and Master’s degree in History in 1941.
 He continued with his Ph.D. studies at the University of Missouri, where he completed his dissertation on South Dakotan Governor and Senator Peter Norbeck.

 After graduation, Fite spent 25 years as a history professor at the University of Oklahoma starting in 1945.
 He was named chair of this department from 1955-1958.
 From 1968 to 1971, he received the title of George Lynn Cross Research Professor, named after the former University of Oklahoma president.
 Throughout his time at Oklahoma, Fite made two year-long journeys to India.
 The first, from 1962 to 1963, was as a professor at Jadavapur University in Calcutta and the second, from 1969 to 1970, as the Director of the American Studies Research Centre in Hyderabad.
 He published numerous works while at Oklahoma, including multiple American history textbooks, works on the prairie and South Dakota, two economic history texts, as well as several books and articles detailing agricultural changes throughout the United States and abroad.